 Now the race takes place on both sides of the Atlantic.
 But while the Olney race stays true to its traditions, the Americans have turned their Pancake Day into a four-day festival with eating, flipping and cooking contests and a parade as well as the race.
 They're also currently leading in the number of races won.

 With Internet fame it was only a matter of time before national sponsors came knocking.
-Alongside local restaurants and shops, a famous maker of the non-stick coating used on pots and pans has sponsored a marquee.
-There, a BBC television celebrity chef, along with two local chefs, is scheduled cook a pancake breakfast and later judge a filled pancake recipe contest.
+Alongside local restaurants and shops, a famous maker of the non-stick coating used on pots and pans has sponsored a marquee since 2016.
+There, a BBC television celebrity chef (Lesley Waters in 2018), along with two local chefs, cooks a pancake breakfast and later judges a filled pancake recipe contest.
 There are cash prizes for all race participants.
-And a raffle to benefit the repair fund for the local church should add an extra element of fun for spectators.
-In 2016, the lengthy list of prizes included a bicycle and a £200 voucher for a local restaurant.
+And a raffle to benefit the repair fund for the local church adds an extra element of fun for spectators - there's a lengthy list of prizes.

 And an Amazing Grace